slagtermaarten/LOHHLA/README.md

 the program and make it more robust to various problems, while keeping the core functionality intact.

+Currently, the major additions include:

+* GRCh38 support.
+Do check your reference genome for presence of any additional alternative HLA sequences that are not hard-coded in the source code and please let me know if you find any.
+Perhaps these should be made user-definable.
+* Removed the silent assumption of paired-end sequencing data, single-end sequencing is now also supported
+* General usability, e.g. the ability to explicitly define the tumor and matched normal `.bam` files.
+The original currently expects as input a folder with exactly two `.bam`
+  files: the user defines the normal bam and the script infers that the other one must be the tumor bam, I decided to to change this.
+The user can define both the normal and tumor bams, allowing any kind of source file organization.
+* More error checks and robustness -- although there's probably still room for improvement here
+* More informative tabular output.
+The added 'message' column will display why certain alleles may have failed, so you don¿t necessarily have to go through the log files in case a sample/allele fails (due to e.g. homozygosity or lack of coverage in the matched normal bam)
+* Solved some potential numerical problems in the code, e.g. I encountered a division between two vectors of potentially unequal sizes, which lead to an error for some samples
+* Code readability and organization
+* Some additional dependencies were included

+A thank you goes out to Joris van der Haar for spotting some bugs I introduced.
+Tested and developed in R 3.5 on Linux.

 # README #

 Immune evasion is a hallmark of cancer.
 Losing the ability to present productive tumor